 Complete blood count and blood cell exam

 CLL can be diagnosed with just certain special tests done on the blood.
 The test used most often is called flow cytometry, but others, like cytochemistry, FISH, immunocytochemistry, cytogenetics, and molecular genetic studies can be useful, too.
 These tests can also be used to look at bone marrow and lymph nodes.
-They are explained in Leukemia: Chronic Lymphocytic Detailed Guide.
+They are explained in our more detailed document Leukemia: Chronic Lymphocytic.

 The procedures to get bone marrow samples are called bone marrow aspiration and biopsy.
 Samples are most often taken from the back of the pelvic (hip) bone, but in some cases the aspiration can be taken from the breastbone or other bones.

 For these tests, the skin and the surface of the bone are first numbed.
 Then for the aspiration, a needle is used to draw up a small amount of liquid bone marrow.
 For the biopsy, a slightly larger needle is used to remove a small cylinder of bone and marrow (about ½ inch long).